bartvanraaij/keychain2bitwarden/README.md

 # keychain2bitwarden
 keychain2bitwarden is a js utility to convert a macOS Safari Keychain export csv to Bitwarden's json format.

+> [!IMPORTANT]
+> This repo is archived as of September 2023, and will not be updated or actively maintained any further.
+Use at your own discretion.

 ## Usage
 1. Export your Keychain passwords via Safari on MacOS:
 Preferences → Passwords → … → Export passwords.